 You love him/her to bits.
 You enjoy these little things, a cup of coffee, the intense feelings of butterflies when you’re about to kiss.
 Starring in each other’s eyes, caressing your lips, the touch.
 The laws of attraction, the sexually filled atmosphere, when you’re about to touch this sexy body…

 Imagine that beautiful body shredded to pieces by a tram!
 The cuts on the arms, broken legs bent outwards with the bone sticking out!
-The beautiful face you fell in love with you are suddenly afraid to look at, because the head is probably crushed in a thousand little pieces!
+The beautiful face you fell in love with you are suddenly afraid to look at, because the head is probably crushed into a thousand little pieces!
 The favorite jacket your loved one liked so much, all shredded, ripped apart!

 You will never see this beautiful face again!
 You will never hear the lovely voice of your loved one, you will never be happy again…

 If this is what my wife thought I was going through on a daily basis, for weeks after, she truly knows me.
 If not, I hope she’ll forgive me for writing this but this is how I felt.
 This is what I wanted to avoid.
-This is why I love my wife so much, I won’t fail to protect her from!
+This is why I love my wife so much, I won’t fail to protect her!

 Dear M, I’m sorry if you read this.
-You know that I see you as the woman you are, the beautiful person I married and got to know.
+You know that I see you as the woman you are, the beautiful person I married, and got to know.
 I love you so much and I promise on the front of the whole world reading this, I am the man who will protect you from any harm.
-I will never stop loving you 😚
+I will never stop loving you!